civiform/docs/docs/contributor-guide/developer-guide/authentication-providers.md

 9\.
 Test applicant login flow.
 If it is not working - take a look at [Debugging tips](#debugging) below.

+#### Logout

+Login.gov requires setting `state` param in logout request even though in the docs it specified as optional.

 ### LoginRadius (SAML)